LEB-EPFL/iSIM/control/README.md

 Settings files per user are here:
 C:\Users\~you~\.isim

-To change the orientation of the image to match your preference for how the stage should work got to:
+To change the orientation of the image to match your preference for how the stage should work go to:
 C:\Users\your_account\.isim\live_view.json
 and adjust the settings there.